 The notes will be issued in denominations of \$1,000 and integral multiples thereof, unless otherwise specified in the relevant pricing supplement.
 We refer to a note in the minimum denomination of the notes as "one note."
-The notes will be represented by one or more permanent global notes registered in the name of The Depository Trust Company, or DTC, or its nominee, as described under "Description of Debt Securities-Ownership and Book-Entry Issuance" and "-Considerations Relating to DTC" in the prospectus.
+The notes will be represented by one or more permanent global notes registered in the name of The Depository Trust Company, or DTC, or its nominee, as described under "Description of Debt Securities- Ownership and Book-Entry Issuance" and "-Considerations Relating to DTC" in the prospectus.

 The specific terms of the notes will be described in the relevant pricing supplement accompanying this product prospectus supplement.
 The terms described in that document supplement those described in this product prospectus supplement, the accompanying prospectus and prospectus supplement.
-If the terms described in the relevant pricing supplement are inconsistent with those described in this product prospectus supplement, the accompanying prospectus or prospectus supplement, the terms described in the relevant pricing supplement will control.
+If the terms described in the relevant pricing supplement are inconsistent with those described in this product prospectus supplement, the accompanying prospectus supplement, the terms described in the relevant pricing supplement are inconsistent with those described in the relevant pricing supplement, the accompanying prospectus supplement, the terms described in the relevant pricing supplement will control.